-Survey of modern astronomy; study of what mankind knows about the universe and our place in it; including the Earth-Moon system, planets and the Solar System, extrasolar planetary systems, the birth and death of stars, the Milky Way galaxy, and Cosmology.
+Survey of modern astronomy: study of what our civilization knows about the universe and our place in it, including the Earth-Moon system, the Solar System, extrasolar planetary systems, the birth and death of stars, the Milky Way galaxy, and cosmology.
 Emphasis is also placed on how astronomers learn about the universe, such as the nature of light, telescopes, and the scientific method.

 ASTR 101 Astronomy Laboratory (1 units)

 Introduction to the tools and methods of astronomy and understanding of the scientific process.
 Introduction to the celestial sphere, scale model solar system, telescopic observations, use of computer models, comparative planetology, and astronomical data representation.